 There was a reasonable population of coloured reef fish, but it seemed like there were fewer (population and species) than on other East-coast Malaysian islands.

 Redang has a handful of places with off-the-beach snorkelling, but most places can only be reached by boat.

 Tourism in Redang has been scientifically commercialised and targeted at mid/high-end package-tourists.
-It is near impossible to go anywhere or do anything independent of resort facilities & pre-scheduled resort tours.
-You go where-ever the resort boat is going.
+It is near-impossible to go anywhere independent of resort facilities & pre-scheduled resort tours.
+You go where the resort boat is going.

 Overall, Redang is a beautiful island and is probably great for people buying their annual package-tour beach vacation – everything is programmed, sanitised and comfortable.
 Personally, I hated the high-prices and the package-tour lifestyle.
-But there is, without doubt, some good snorkelling and diving to be had.
+But that’s just me.
+There is, without doubt, some good snorkelling and diving to be had.